cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 * let you know if you can complete your project as you originally planned,
 * give you the personalized property information you need to fill out your building permit application,
-* give you a list of documents you need to prepare for your building permit &nbsp;application based on your specific project,
+* give you a list of documents you need to prepare for your building permit  application based on your specific project,
 * and explain any next steps needed for you to correctly permit your project.

 ---